The isospectrality of asymptotic quasinormal modes of large Gauss-Bonnet d-dimensional black holes: Introduction

-Concretely, the master equation and the corresponding higher-derivative corrected potential have been obtained for tensorial perturbations of black holes with leading $\a$ corrections in string theory \cite{Moura:2006pz,Moura:2012fq}.
+Concretely, the master equation and the corresponding higher-derivative corrected potential have been obtained for tensorial perturbations of $d$-dimensional black holes with leading $\a$ corrections in string theory \cite{Moura:2006pz,Moura:2012fq}.
 Using this result, we have computed the corresponding quasinormal modes (and also for test scalar fields) in the eikonal limit \cite{Moura:2021eln} and in the asymptotic highly damped limit \cite{Moura:2021nuh}.

 The higher-derivative corrected potential has also been obtained for tensorial, vectorial and scalar perturbations of $d$-dimensional black holes with Gauss-Bonnet corrections.
 The corresponding quasinormal modes in the eikonal limit have been computed in \cite{Konoplya:2017wot}.
 In this article we compute these quasinormal modes in the asymptotic highly damped limit, like we did in \cite{Moura:2021nuh} in string theory.
+The calculation of these quasinormal modes in this regime has been addressed numerically in \cite{Daghigh:2006xg}.

 Quasinormal modes associated to different kinds of gravitational perturbations have different spectra in general, but they share the same spectrum in Einstein gravity in $d$ dimensions in some limiting cases.
 One of such cases is the eikonal limit.
 Such isospectrality is observed in that limit for spherically symmetric $d$ dimensional black holes in Einstein gravity, but not any longer in the presence of perturbative Gauss-Bonnet corrections.
 As shown in \cite{Konoplya:2017wot}, the leading terms are equal, but the first order corrections to the real parts of quasinormal frequencies are distinct for the different kinds of gravitational perturbations; the imaginary parts of the same quasinormal frequencies are still equal to first order in the Gauss-Bonnet parameter, but in the same article they have been shown to be distinct to second order in such parameter.